LeNet-5-28×28 on ESP32

 }

-CNN as files -- FCN as variables
+Benchmark Variant 2: CNN as Files, FCN as Variables

 void predict()